Papa Louie

 The Papa Louie series is a series of platforming and time management video games created by Flipline Studios.
-The first installment, Papa Louie: When Pizzas Attack!, was released as a free-to-play Flash game on November 9, 2006, with future games being released on mobile devices (under the To Go! subtitle) and Steam.
-The web games were initially impacted by the shutdown of Adobe Flash on December 31, 2020, but can be played on websites including Cool Math Games using Flash Player emulators such as AwayFL and Ruffle.
+The first installment, Papa Louie: When Pizzas Attack!, was released as a free-to-play Flash game on November 9, 2006, with future games being released on mobile devices (under the To Go! subtitle) and Steam (under the Deluxe subtitle).
+The web games—often referred to by fans as Gamerias—were initially impacted by the shutdown of Adobe Flash on December 31, 2020, but can be played on websites including Cool Math Games and CrazyGames using Flash Player emulators such as AwayFL or Ruffle.

 Gameplay

 Screenshot of the Bread Station in Papa's Pastaria To Go!

 Playing as either a preselected male or female character or a custom character, players are tasked with running one of Papa Louie's various fast food restaurants.
-The time management games (or Gamerias) involve three or four stations: One for taking orders, two for cooking and preparing food, and a final station for plating and serving the finished meal.
+The time management games (or Gamerias) typically involve four stations: One for taking orders, two for cooking and preparing food, and a final station for plating and serving the finished meal.
 Players are tasked with accurately and quickly completing customers' orders, which awards them tips and points that contribute to the player's rank.
-Better orders also give stars that can promote a customer to Bronze, Silver, and Gold, which increases tips, the speed at which customers order, and the points they give.
-In later games, getting enough points earns tickets that can be used to play minigames, which reward tips, clothing, and decor.
+Accurate orders also reward the player with stars that can promote a customer to Bronze, Silver, or Gold awards, which increase tips, the speed at which customers order, and the amount of points they give.
+In later games, earning enough points rewards the player with tickets that can be used to play minigames.
+These minigames can reward the player with cosmetic items.

-Similarly to how a customer's tip depends on the player's performance, the tipping system highlighted in the Papa Louie series underscores a broader issue that reflects the real-world dynamics of service-industry practices, where workers experience financial hardship and continue to rely on customer satisfaction for compensation.

-Unique customers include closers, who give complex orders at the end of the day; Jojo the Food Critic, who orders something new each time and gives a Blue Ribbon that temporarily boosts tips for 3 days if served properly, and in mobile versions or regular versions, customers can order via a delivery phone or sit down in the dining room respectively.
-The ultimate goal is to unlock Papa Louie as a customer.
+Unique customers include various closers, who give complex orders at the end of the work day, and Jojo the Food Critic, who orders something new each time and gives a Blue Ribbon that temporarily boosts tips for 3 days if served properly.
+In some entries of the series, customers can order via a delivery phone or sit down in the dining room.
+The ultimate goal of the game is to unlock Papa Louie as a customer.
 In Gamerias up until Papa's Freezeria, this is done by achieving a Gold award for every other customer in the game.
-In future entries, this is changed to achieving a certain rank, typically rank 65 during the last unlockable holiday.
+In subsequent entries, the criteria was changed to reaching a certain rank, which is typically rank 65 during the last unlockable holiday.

-Tips can be used to upgrade certain things like cook speed and timers for baking, or to decorate the restaurant with decor that improves the waiting score or boosts the score if a specific ingredient is used.
-Introduced in Cupcakeria were seasonal holidays that boosted the decor points of specific themes used at certain times.
-They can also be used to purchase clothing for your character, which will boost the amount of tips earned in each order if it matches the current holiday.
+In games after Pizzeria, tips earned from completing orders can be used by the player to purchase kitchen upgrades, decor, and clothing.
+In Cupcakeria, seasonal holidays were introduced that boost the decor points of holiday related items and increase the amount of tips awarded when the player's character is wearing a holiday related outfit.

+In Cheeseria, special recipes with beneficial effects were added that once earned, can be selected as a day's special.
+They replace certain customers usual orders and have to be cross-referenced by the player from a cookbook.